-Situated on the northwestern coast of French Saint Martin near grand case beach, is the small but beautiful Happy Bay beach.
+Situated on the northwestern coast of French Saint Martin near Grand Case Beach, is the small but beautiful Happy Bay beach.
 This secluded cove has a rugged and natural beauty and is typically uncrowded.
 The water is clear, and the beach is lined with lush green palm trees.

-Happy Bay beach is a 10–15-minute walk from the famous Grand Case Beach.
+Happy Bay Beach is a 10–15-minute walk from the famous Grand Case Beach.
 The seclusion of this beach makes it very popular with tourists who prefer beaches that are clothing-optional.

-Baie Rouge rarely gets overcrowded because it is so wide and long, the beach spans about 3.2 km long (2 miles), this makes it a good choice for those who enjoy a bit more privacy.
+Baie Rouge rarely gets overcrowded because it is so wide and long, the beach spans about 3.2 km long (2 miles), which makes it a good choice for those who enjoy a bit more privacy.
 Renting a chair and umbrella can be a hassle so it’s best to bring your own equipment.
 Some local beachside restaurants are Chez Raymond and Gus’ Beach Bar.

-Maho Beach is easily the most famous on the island and is really unlike any location in the world.
+Maho Beach (Maho Bay) is easily the most famous on the island and is really unlike any location in the world.
 Maho Beach is located right at the end of the Princess Julianna airport runway.
-From this vantage point it is possible to see airplanes flying directly overhead and landing on the runway just behind the beach.
+From this vantage point, it is possible to see airplanes flying directly overhead and landing on the runway just behind the beach.
 Many tourists like to take pictures of the airplanes, admire the incredible sights and feel the force of airplanes and jets taking off into the sky one after the other.

 Maho Beach is small and often gets quite busy and full of tourists, not the ideal spot for relaxing.
 Most usually spend 30 minutes to an hour here.
 Be careful to secure loose items on the beach because the wind from the airplanes and jets could blow them away.
 Also, be sure to remain in the safe zones marked by signs on the beach.
-Over the years, due to entering restricted areas some have gotten injured by the sheer force of the planes.
-If you remain in the safe zones you have nothing to worry about.
+Over the years, due to entering restricted areas, some have gotten injured by the sheer force of the planes.
+However, if you remain in the safe zones you have nothing to worry about.